jjllzhang/DPFL4GraduateProject/README.md

 ## 💅 Folder Directory Structure

-The LobeChat folder directory structure is organized as follows:
+The folder directory structure is organized as follows:

 ```bash
 .